Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Some particular cases of the model

+\begin{example} Suppose $G$ is the trivial group.
+Let us see that the $\GoXo$-model coincides with the {$|X|$-Potts model on $(\Sigma,L^*)$ \cite{Martin_Potts}, where $|X|$ is the cardinality of $X$.} Here $L^*$ is the dual lattice to $L$, \cite[Section 3]{Turaev_Viro}, so we have one vertex (of $L^*$) for each plaquette of $L$, an edge (of $L^*$) connecting a pair of vertices any time two triangles (in $L$) share an edge, and finally each vertex of $L$ gives a plaquette of $L^*$. {(We will go back to dual cell decompositions later, in \S \ref{sec:XY_indual}.)}

+Indeed, the Hilbert space for the $\GoXo$-model, with $G=\{1_G\}$, {is isomorphic to the free vector space on the set of labellings of the vertices of $L^*$ by elements of $X$.} Vertex projectors and plaquette projectors each are the identity. {Each edge projector acts as the identity if the labels on the plaquettes on each side of the edge coincide, and as zero otherwise.
+This is exactly the $|X|$-Potts model, in the conventions of \cite[\S 1.1.]{Fatimah}. } \end{example}

-\begin{remark} Suppose $G$ is the trivial group.
-Then the $\GoXo$-model coincides with the Potts model on $(\Sigma,L)$ \cite{Martin_Potts}, considering the underlying set of $X$.
-The Hamiltonian does not depend on the group structure $X$, however the edge operators do. \end{remark}
+{Note that the Hamiltonian for the $\GoXo$-model does not depend on the group structure in $X$, and only on the cardinality of the set $X$.
+However the edge operators do depend on the group operation in $X$.}

-\begin{remark}{Note that if $X$ has only one element then the $\GoXo$-model coincides with Kitaev's quantum double model \cite{Kitaev} for $G$.
-The full $\GoXo$-model can be seen as a coupling between the $|X|$-state Potts model and the Kitaev model for $G$.} \end{remark}
+\begin{remark}{If $X$ has only one element then the $\GoXo$-model coincides with Kitaev's quantum double model \cite{Kitaev} for $G$.} {The general case of the $\GoXo$-model can be seen as a coupling between the $|X|$-state Potts model and the Kitaev model for $G$.} \end{remark}

-\begin{remark} We have already seen above, that all vertex projectors commute with each other, and likewise for the plaquette projectors and the edge projectors.
-Furthermore, it is clear from the above formulas that all edge operators commute with all plaquette operators since they act by scalars on the $\GX$-colourings.
-(The latter point is a special characteristic of the $\GoXo$-model.)